nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * For the commands `help` `clear` and `exit`, extra information/words following the command after a space will be ignored.<br>
   e.g. if the command specifies `exit 123 `, it will be interpreted as `exit`.
+However, `exit1` will not be recognized as a command

-* For all parameters, starting and ending spaces are trimmed.
+* For all parameters, starting and ending spaces will be trimmed.

-* For all commands except `find` and `sort`, the displayed list of suppliers/deliveries will be the unfiltered and unsorted list of all suppliers/deliveries.<br>
+* For all commands except `find`, `sort` and `upcoming`, the displayed list of suppliers/deliveries will be the unfiltered and unsorted list of all suppliers/deliveries after executing the command.<br>
-  For `find` and `sort` commands, the displayed list will be the corresponding filtered/sorted list of supplier/deliveries.
+  For `find`, `sort` and `upcoming` commands, the displayed list will be the corresponding filtered/sorted list of supplier/deliveries.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>